 Volusia County Council Chair Jeff Brower asked for a 5% budget reduction in all divisions except public safety.
 But, he was met with opposition from some council members who denounced him for that, saying it would put the county in financial danger in the long run.

 This came after a few members of the public asked the council at its meeting on Tuesday, July 20, for the county to adopt a rollback rate for next year's property taxes.
-In a 5-2 vote, Volusia County set a tentative operating budget of $1.048 million and a millage rate of 5.45 mills, which is the same as last fiscal year's tax rate and is 4.3% higher than the rollback rate of 5.2244 mils.
+In a 5-2 vote, Volusia County set a tentative budget of $1.048 billion and a millage rate of 5.45 mills, which is the same as last fiscal year's tax rate and is 4.3% higher than the rollback rate of 5.2244 mils.
 Brower and Councilwoman Heather Post voted against.

 Councilmen Ben Johnson and Danny Robins were Brower's harshest critics on the dais regarding possible cuts to the budget.
 Johnson said that while tax increases aren't popular, they as council members had to look at the issue from a future fiscal standpoint.
 He said if the millage rate was lowered at the meeting, the council wouldn't be able to raise it before the budget hearings in September.

 The council, however, can still lower the millage rate before the budget hearings.

 According to a county press release, the proposed budget includes the equivalent of about 34 new full-time positions, many of which are in public protection.
 The budget also includes capital improvement project like technology upgrades for the Volusia Sheriff's Office and the construction of a new fire station.